5 Levels of Communication Your Marriage Needs

 1 – Truth-in-love talks.

 This is where you are completely open and honest with your wife — total transparency.
 Sharing the real you.
 It means truthfully sharing your heart — your doubts, your fears, your insecurities, your struggles.
 It means loving sharing your feelings about your wife – your frustrations, concerns, and hurts.
 You are now able to share anything and everything with your wife.
 If she’s developed some unhealthy habits you are able to honestly share those with her without condemnation.
 If you are concerned with the way work, or your marriage is going, you can talk to her about it.
 You trust and she trusts that you have each other’s best interests at heart and you’re committed to talking through anything that comes up.
+For help to start these deep talks, download our Q & U app for couple questions to ask.

 To get to level 1 you must develop deep trust, commitment, and friendship.
 Each depth of communication enables you to do so.
 The first question to ask: What level are you communicating at now?